From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Experiments

 \subsubsection{Effects of temperature $T$}

 The temperature $T$ controls the sharpness of the observation model.
-Here, we study its effects on CLIC performance, where four values of $T$ are tested in the Square task.
+Four values of $T$ are tested in the Square task.
 The results are presented in the left side of Fig. \ref{fig:Fig13_exp_ablation_2}.
 When $T$ is very small ($\log_{10} \!T \!\!=\! \!-3$), the success rate drops sharply.
 At this extreme, the observation model becomes binary (0/1), creating a sharp boundary that is difficult for the neural network to learn.
 Conversely, when $T$ is too large ($T = 1$), the success rate also declines.
 In this case, the probabilities of actions belonging to $\mathcal{A} {(\bm a^r, \bm a^h)}$ or not become nearly indistinguishable, offering limited information for policy improvement. $T = 0.1$ proves to be a good balance and is selected across all experiments for CLIC-Half.